-Anna Da Silva Chen is considered one of Australia's finest emerging violinists, enjoying an international career as a soloist and chamber musician.
-She has appeared with the Sydney, Adelaide, Tasmanian, Canberra, Willoughby and Metropolitan symphony orchestras as well as many regional and youth orchestras across Australia, performing concertos by Beethoven, Brahms, Elgar, Mendelssohn, Saint-Saëns, Sibelius, Shostakovich, Tchaikovsky and Wieniawski.
-In January 2020 she made her German debut with the Göttingen Symphony Orchestra and Nicholas Milton AM, and in 2019 toured Spain with the SCM Wind Symphony Orchestra, culminating in a performance at the Palau de la Música Catalana in Barcelona.
-She has also performed as a soloist, director and frequent concertmaster of Ensemble Apex, a young and promising orchestra based in Sydney, Australia.
-Recent highlights include Anna’s chamber orchestra program featuring works by Walton and Stravinsky in February 2021, and a performance of Shostakovich’s Violin Concerto with conductor Sam Weller in 2017.
-Future engagements include performances at the 2022 Orlando Festival in the Netherlands.
+Anna Da Silva Chen is widely recognised as one of Australia's leading young violinists, enjoying an international career as a soloist and chamber musician.
+She has appeared with the Sydney, Adelaide, Tasmanian, Canberra, Willoughby and Metropolitan symphony orchestras as well as several regional and youth orchestras across Australia, performing concertos by Beethoven, Brahms, Elgar, Mendelssohn, Saint-Saëns, Sibelius, Shostakovich, Tchaikovsky and Wieniawski.
+In 2020 she made her German solo debut with the Göttingen Symphony Orchestra at the invitation of Nicholas Milton AM, and in 2019 toured Spain with the SCM Wind Symphony Orchestra, culminating in a performance at the renowned Palau de la Música Catalana in Barcelona.
+She is a regular featured artist at the Canberra International Music Festival and is engaged to perform at the 2022 Orlando Festival in the Netherlands.
+In Australia, Anna performs dedicatedly as soloist, director and concertmaster of Ensemble Apex, a young and ambitious ensemble based in Sydney.

-Anna was a laureate of the 2019 Vienna International Music Competition, multiple prize-winner in the Gisborne International Music Competition and selected as a junior semi-finalist in the Yehudi Menuhin International Violin Competition at the age of fifteen.
-In Australia, Anna won the 2011 Kendall National Violin Competition, 2011 National Fine Music Young Virtuoso Award and 2010 National Youth Concerto Competition, and was a frequent finalist in the ABC Young Performers Awards.
+Anna was a silver medal winner in the 2019 Vienna International Music Competition, multiple prize-winner in the Gisborne International Music Competition and selected as a junior semi-finalist at the 2012 Yehudi Menuhin International Violin Competition.
 In 2017 she was selected as an active participant at the Kronberg Academy Violin Masterclasses, studying with Professor Boris Kuschnir.
-She has also played in masterclasses for Maxim Vengerov, Arabella Steinbacher, Barnabás Kelemen, Johannes Meissl and Pinchas Zukerman.
+In Australia, Anna was nominated for the 2021 Freedman Classical Fellowship Awards, won the 2011 Kendall National Violin Competition, 2011 National Fine Music Young Virtuoso Award and 2010 National Youth Concerto Competition, and performed as a frequent finalist in the ABC Young Performers Awards from the age of 14.